prince-iitgoa/MinOCA/README.md

 ##########################################################################################
 File Organisation:
 ##########################################################################################
+The file ./InputsFormat_ReadMe explains the format of the input specified.

 The folder ./Datasets/ contains the two datasets (Dataset1 and Dataset1) used for experiments.
 	./Datasets/Dataset1/: contains the inputs used to compare MinOCA and BPS.
 Here, the final states can be reached only by a zero test.